Jared-Caraan/dbt_reviewer/1 - dbt Fundamentals/3 - Models/7 - Quiz.md

 You are working in the dbt Studio.
 How do you ensure the model you have created is built in your data platform?

 a.
-You must save the model\
+You must save the model.\
 b.
-You must use the `dbt run` command\
+You must use the `dbt run` command.\
 c.
-You must commit your changes to your branch\
+You must commit your changes to your branch.\
 d.
-You must create a sql file containing a select statement
+You must create a sql file containing a select statement.

 Answer: b

 ##
 What are two functions of a staging model in dbt?

 a.
-Perform light transformations on your data set\
+Perform light transformations on your data set.\
 b.
-Connect to upstream sources using the source macro\
+Connect to upstream sources using the source macro.\
 c.
-Connect to upstream models using the ref macro\
+Connect to upstream models using the ref macro.\
 d.
-Perform aggregations that apply business logic
+Perform aggregations that apply business logic.

 Answer: a, b

 ##
 What are two functions of a marts model in dbt?

 a.
-Reference upstream sources using the source macro\
+Reference upstream sources using the source macro.\
 b.
-Perform light transformations on the raw data set\
+Perform light transformations on the raw data set.\
 c.
-Apply business logic for stakeholders\
+Apply business logic for stakeholders.\
 d.
-Reference upstream models using the ref macro
+Reference upstream models using the ref macro.

 Answer: c, d